FREQUENTLY ASKED QUESTIONS

-We offer unrivalled training, ongoing support and excellent opportunities for a long and rewarding career.
-Our training is aimed at developing reputable professionals and future partners of the firm.
+We offer unrivalled training, ongoing support and excellent opportunities for a long and rewarding career as a legal practitioner.

-We endeavour to rotate CAs between the various departments of the firm.
-Candidates will generally be afforded the opportunity to gain experience in various practice areas within the Commercial, Property and Litigation Department and the Trademarks Department.
+CAs rotate bi-annually between the various departments of the firm to gain experience in various practice areas within the Commercial, Property and Litigation Department and the Trademarks Department.

-In addition, the firm offers in-house PLT accredited by the Law Society of South Africa to ensure that CAs have no difficulty in passing their Attorneys’ Competency Based Exams.
+In addition, the firm offers in-house Practical Legal Training accredited by the Law Society of South Africa to ensure that CAs have no difficulty in passing their Legal Practitioners Competency Based Exams.

-Further, candidates interested in pursuing a career in intellectual property will also be supported in their attendance of, and participation in, the specialised courses offered by the South African Institute of Intellectual Property (SAIIPL).
+CAs who are interested in pursuing a career in intellectual property will be supported in their attendance of, and participation in, the specialised courses offered by the South African Institute of Intellectual Property (SAIIPL).